Rk-Thakur/Translator/README.md

 ## Getting Started

 Matlab has more than a 100 languages integrated in it.
 Feel free to convert and Copied function has implemented in it.
-So "Convert,Copy and Send"
+So "Type,Convert,Copy and Send"

 ## ScreenShots: